AnsonLin741/Studyz/README.md

 Libaries used: PyQt5, sqlite3

-Use '-pip install pyqt5' to install pyqt5
+Use 'pip install pyqt5' to install pyqt5

 admin username & password